 Yoga and Death

 Unlike Indian or Greek philosophy, Biblical religion offers no view of the soul.
 It regards the body as God’s good creation and projects the hope of the resurrection of the body in God’s good time.
 Christian theology regards the self as both body and soul.
-But Thomas Aquinas taught that while the soul may be immortal and survive death, it needs the body to be a living essence both in this life and in the resurrection life.
+Both two of the church’s greatest theologians, Augustine of Hippo and Thomas Aquinas, taught that while the soul (psyche, our personality) may be immortal and survive death, it needs the body to be a living essence both in this life and in the resurrection life.

 Death and Mystery

 Savasana is a good segue into considering that Autumn gives signs of dying all around, especially in the leaves that fall to the ground and decay.
 It is a great tradition of Autumn to rake up the leaves into piles on the lawn and for children to jump in the piles and lie on beds of leaves, feeling their dry warmth in the waning autumn sun.

 But you really shouldn’t rake up the fall leaves.
 It’s better to leave them on the ground and let nature take care of decomposing them and thereby adding nutrients to the soil.
 Also, a lot of caterpillars hang pupa in the leaf litter and emerge as butterflies next summer.
 But play in them while they are freshly fallen and dry?
 Yes!